immerse-ucsb/lca-bookdown/_book/03-enumeration.md

 ### Check for Loglikelihood Replication

-Visualize and examine loglikelihood replication values for each ouptut file individually
+Visualize and examine loglikelihood replication values for each ouput file individually

 ``` r